Geauga Lake: 2004–2007: Cedar Fair era

 In 2005, Cedar Fair invested $26 million in Wildwater Kingdom, a new water park on the former SeaWorld site, which resulted in the park's name being changed to Geauga Lake & Wildwater Kingdom.
 The Wildwater Kingdom side had six water slides and a children's water play area.
 The Hurricane Hannah area remained.
 Mr. Hyde's Nasty Fall was closed at the end of 2005.
 Usable parts were salvaged for Demon Drop, then located at Cedar Point.

 In 2006, Wildwater Kingdom was expanded to include Tidal Wave Bay.
 The Hurricane Hannah area was then shut down.
 The season was also scaled back, eliminating the spring and fall weekend operations, instead operating strictly between Memorial Day and Labor Day.
 At the end of the season, X-Flight and Steel Venom were removed.
 X-Flight was relocated to Kings Island and opened as Firehawk in 2007.
 Steel Venom was relocated to Dorney Park, where it opened for the 2008 season as Voodoo, and was later renamed Possessed.

 Decline

 Combined attendance at both parks reached an estimated 2.7 million visitors in 2001.
 By 2004, total park attendance had fallen to approximately 700,000 despite a $40 million investment on rides in 2000.
 Citing the Cleveland area as their "most difficult market," Six Flags sold the park to Cedar Fair in March 2004.
-Speculation that the amusement park side would eventually close began after Cedar Fair relocated two major roller coasters – Steel Venom and X-Flight – to other parks prior to the 2007 season.
+Among reasons for the park's decline in the early 2000s were an impacted tourism industry post-September 11, staffing issues, and low guest satisfaction.
+Speculation that the amusement park side would eventually close began after Cedar Fair relocated two major roller coasters, Steel Venom and X-Flight, to other parks prior to the 2007 season.